The Memorial Orchestra

 A Heritage of Excellence

 The Memorial Orchestra program has a long-standing heritage of excellence in making music.
 We now have five string orchestras as well as a symphony - which all perform regularly.
-The Memorial Sinfonia has been recognized as Texas' Honor Orchestra two times and the orchestra has performed concerts in Chicago's Orchestra Hall and four times in New York City's Carnegie Hall.
+The Memorial Sinfonia has been recognized as Texas' Honor Orchestra two times and the orchestra has performed concerts in Chicago's Orchestra Hall and five times in New York City's Carnegie Hall.

-The Memorial Orchestra is comprised of approximately one hundred and forty-five students in grades nine through twelve at Memorial High School in the Spring Branch Independent School District.
+The Memorial Orchestra is comprised of approximately one hundred and seventy-five students in grades nine through twelve at Memorial High School in the Spring Branch Independent School District.
 Many of these students began their string studies in Kindergarten in one of the various elementary Suzuki programs, while others joined the middle school string programs in the sixth grade.

 Performance opportunities are abundant at the high school level.
-Annual events include a season of five major concerts, holiday concerts at the Texas Medical Center, Region and State auditions, the District Orchestra Festival, Concert and Sightreading Contest, Solo and Ensemble Contests, the school musical and a Spring Trip.
+Annual events include a season of five major concerts, holiday concerts at the Texas Medical Center, Region and State auditions, the Cluster Orchestra Concert, Concert and Sightreading Contest, Solo and Ensemble Contests, the school musical and a Spring Trip.
 In addition, the orchestra is active in the community, sending out various chamber groups to perform for inductions, banquets, assemblies, receptions and parties.

 For several decades, the Memorial Orchestra has won consistent First Division ratings in UIL contest.
 They have been named the outstanding Orchestra at Corpus Christi's Buccaneer Festival as well as South Coast Music Festival.
 Recently, the orchestra has also performed concerts at the Midwest Band and Orchestra Clinic in Chicago, Walt Disney World's Epcot Center, Chicago's Orchestra Hall and most recently, a return to New York's amazing Carnegie Hall.
 This year - we will return to Corpus Christi - one of our students' favorite trips - for a stay on Mustang Island - location of our infamous version of the Iron Chef Competition.